 Honestly I never have a problem finding vegan shoes at any shops or shoe stores.
 There seem to always be either canvas, synthetic or faux leather options.
 They're also usually a lot cheaper than the leather ones.
 And way less dead!

-On one of my recent trips to Brighton, I was so happy to find Vegetarian Shoes, an adorable cruelty-free shoe shop right in Brighton's super fun North Laines.
-Finding a strictly vegetarian shoe store is a vegan goldmine!
-No fiddling around reading labels!
+On one of my recent trips to my beloved Brighton, I was so happy to find Vegetarian Shoes, an adorable cruelty-free shoe shop right in Brighton's super fun North Laines.
+Finding a strictly vegetarian shoe store is a vegan goldmine.
+No fiddling around reading labels.
 All man-made material here.
-(And nobody had to die!)
+And nobody had to die.